 Courses numbered 300–399 are typically oriented toward a major or minor.
 They require a strong foundation of knowledge specific to the discipline.

 Courses numbered 400–499 are courses in the major or minor that are designed to challenge students to integrate discipline-specific knowledge in advanced ways.
 These courses typically contain advanced disciplinary coursework, capstone projects, and/or independent research.

-GENERAL EDUCATION COURSES